On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The classical Weyl problem in Euclidean and hyperbolic space

 Similar statements exist for the dihedral angles (or more precisely ``dual metrics'', which are essentially polyhedral versions of the third fundamental form) of compact hyperbolic polyhedra \cite{Andreev,HR}, for the dihedral angles of ideal polyhedra \cite{Andreev-ideal,rivin-annals} and of hyperideal polyhedra \cite{bao-bonahon,rousset1,shu}.

-In the next three subsection, we introduce three different questions, each stated for the induced metric and, in a dual version, for the third fundamental form.
+In the next two subsection, we introduce two different questions, each stated for the induced metric and, in a dual version, for the third fundamental form.
 In the next sections we will describe special cases of those problems corresponding either to noted open problems, or to relatively recent results.

 There are in fact two separate points of views on the classical Weyl problem, leading to two different kinds of generalizations. \begin{itemize} \item It can be considered as a statement on the induced metric on the boundary of convex subsets of $\R^3$ (or $\HH^3$).
-This point of view leads to Questions $W^{thin}_{\HH^3}$ and $W^{thick}_{\HH^3}$, as well as their common generalization $W^{gen}_{\HH^3}$, and their duals. \item Or, it can be seen as a statement on isometric embeddings in $\R^3$ (or $\HH^3$) of surfaces with Riemannian metrics, under curvature conditions implying that the image surfaces are locally convex.
-This point of view leads to Question $W^{imm}_{\HH^3}$, which concerns immersed surfaces in $\HH^3$ with prescribed induced metrics (or its dual concerning immersed surfaces with prescribed third fundamental form). \end{itemize} We will see that the ``Weyl problem'' point of view suggests a number of extensions of classical or recent results that would be special case of three more general results (each for induced metrics or their duals).
+This point of view leads to Questions $W^{\Omega}_{\HH^3}$ and its duals. \item Or, it can be seen as a statement on isometric embeddings in $\R^3$ (or $\HH^3$) of surfaces with Riemannian metrics, under curvature conditions implying that the image surfaces are locally convex.
+This point of view leads to Question $W^{imm}_{\HH^3}$, which concerns immersed surfaces in $\HH^3$ with prescribed induced metrics (or its dual concerning immersed surfaces with prescribed third fundamental form). \end{itemize}